Bookkeeping for Small Business

 Project management is a fundamental skill in today's workplace.
 Learn the basics of good project management, planning considerations, and how to create reasonable, manageable project objectives.
 Explore ways of keeping your project on track.
 Learn how to manage information using Microsoft Project and develop Gantt charts, employee calendars, progress reports, and schedules.
 Examine how to manage multiple projects simultaneously to successfully navigate the demands of today's workplace.

-This course qualifies as the Education Requirement when writing the Project Management Institute’s Certified Associate in Project Management (CAPM) exam.
+This microcredential qualifies as the Education Requirement when writing the Project Management Institute’s Certified Associate in Project Management (CAPM) exam.
+It also awards a digital badge that can be shared on your professional profiles.

 Nov 1–Dec 6, 2025 | 6 sessions, Saturdays, 9:00 AM–1:30 PM